mesosphere-backup/dcos-vagrant/examples/kube-oinker/README.md

     ```
 1. Wait for the cassandra framework to deploy 3 executors and 3 servers (takes 5m+).
 Check the Mesos UI: <http://m1.dcos/mesos>.

-## Add Multiverse Repository
+## Add Multiverse Package Repository

 Kubernetes and etcd are in the Multiverse repo.
 So the Multiverse must be added to the dcos-cli config.

-    ```
-    dcos config prepend package.sources https://github.com/mesosphere/multiverse/archive/version-1.x.zip
-    dcos package update --validate
-    ```
+See the [dcos-cli docs](../../docs.dcos-cli.md#multiverse) on how to add the multiverse repo.

 ## Install etcd